+So what is the meaning and story behind The Scream?
+What makes Edvard Munch a different kind of artist is that he reveals an honest, even ugly, glimpse of his inner troubles and feelings of anxiety through what he called his “soul painting,” putting more importance on personal meaning than on technical skill or “beauty,” a traditional goal of art.
 According to Munch’s personal diaries, the idea for the modern art painting The Scream came to him while looking down over the Norwegian landscape from an elevation.
-While a mountaintop or a scenic view from a summit might sound like a beautiful natural landscape to paint, Munch’s personal interpretation of “nature” below was very different than you might imagine.
+While a mountaintop or a scenic view from a summit might sound like a beautiful and inspiring landscape to paint, Munch’s personal experience and interpretation of “nature” was very different than you might imagine.

 What is the meaning of Edvard Munch's 1893 modern art painting The Scream?
 When it all comes down to it, a "scream" is above all a sound and an auditory sensation.
-The wailing of both the dying animals and the cries overheard coming from the nearby insane asylum, however faint they may have been, give an added and potent personal and autobiographical meaning to the painting's simple title.
-The true meaning behind the title of Edvard Munch's "soul painting" The Scream may very well come back to the decidedly ugly, even hideous, sounds of living beings undergoing both physical and emotional suffering in the modern age.
+The screaming of both the dying animals and the cries overheard coming from the nearby insane asylum, however faint they may have been, give an added and potent personal meaning to the painting's simple title.
+While the painting may have autobiographical significance, one reason why The Scream painting is still so famous even today is because it is so universal in its meaning.
+Anyone can look at The Scream and feel something.